Wi5/wi5-aggregation/README.md

 ---------------------------

 The main purpose of this software is to send a number of Wi-Fi A-MPDUs, with the aim of measuring the savings they provide.

+It creates a "fake AP" called `ap0` and starts sending beacons.

+When the association of the STA to this "fake AP" is completed, the software runs all the mechanisms required for sending a number of A-MPDUs to it, and ends.

 Therefore, it runs all this process: